domwakeling/100-days-of-code/README.md

 ** Today's Progress**: Implemented some tweaks to the site (zooming out should now re-center the page, improved layout on mobile devices, tweaks to search results) & set the site live at ski-slopes.uk

+### Day 29: January 30, 2017

+** Today's Progress**: Researching Google Search Console, SEO optimisation and Google AdSense; tweaks to site for SEO and performance.
+Transferred WP install from local (using RPi as server) to hosted.